GovReady/govready-q/docs/source/CustomBranding.md

 ## Keeping your templates up to date

-With each new released verison of GovReady-Q, there is the possibility that the stock templates have changed.
+With each new released version of GovReady-Q, there is the possibility that the stock templates have changed.
 Some changes may require you to re-engineer your template overrides to preserve functionality.

 ## Creating a custom Docker image